 Festival security is one of the key security services we provide at Stage Event Security.
-It is one of our most challenging tasks but we are always dedicated to making sure all attendees, performers and staff have a fun and safe day all round.
-There are several obstacles that can cause danger at a festival, from public disorders to drug abuse, which is why we must be prepared.
-The steps we take to execute a successful festival and the level of risks involved all depend on what the event is and how large it is.
+It is one of our most challenging tasks, but we are always dedicated to making sure all attendees, performers and staff have a fun and safe day all around.
+Several obstacles can cause danger at a festival, from public disorders to drug abuse, which is why we must be prepared.
+The steps we take to execute a successful festival and the level of risks involved depend on the event’s nature and how large it is.

 In this article, we will talk you through some of the key steps in planning for festival security and several high risks that our experienced team are trained to look out for.

 As with much of our work, providing security for a festival starts right at the planning stage.
 This is where we will carry out several risk assessments to identify the current level of risks.
-For instance, we will grade the current risk of overcrowding and if necessary, identify actions to reduce the risk.
-Other examples of risks that we frequently encounter include electrical and fire hazards, crew safety and weather or environmental conditions.
-Ultimately it’s important than we prepare for any type of scenario, even situations that are unexpected or unlikely to happen.
+For instance, we will grade the current risk of overcrowding and, if necessary, identify actions to reduce the risk.
+Other risks that we frequently encounter include electrical and fire hazards, crew safety and weather or environmental conditions.
+Ultimately we must prepare for any scenario, even situations that are unexpected or unlikely to happen.
 Should an unexpected situation arise during the festival, the correct procedures need to be in place to counteract the threat and reduce the level of risk.
-By assessing the risks we can determine what resolutions need to be in place before the festival and prioritise resources for the risks that are more likely to happen.
+By assessing the risks, we can determine what resolutions need to be in place before the festival and prioritise resources for the risks that are more likely to happen.

-In addition to risk assessments, this early process involves planning the festival in as much detail as possible.
+In addition to risk assessments, this early process involves planning the festival as detailed as possible.
 We will consider aspects such as site suitability and transport links.
-It’s important that the festival site can handle the intended capacity, that there is sufficient transport infrastructure for attendees, and that the local community and environment won’t be negatively impacted.
+It’s important that the festival site can handle the intended capacity, sufficient transport options for attendees are available, and that the festival won’t negatively impact the local community and environment.
 It’s also essential to outline what items can and cannot be brought into the festival site in the form of a prohibited items list that can inform security personnel and festival-goers of the clear regulations.

-We will also prepare for any emergency in making sure that an effective evacuation plan is in place should the site need to be evacuated at any point.
-It’s extremely important to liaise with local councils and emergency services every step of the way so that they are aware of the security steps that will be taken and so that they’re suggestions and concerns can be heard.
+We will also prepare for any emergency to ensure an effective evacuation plan is in place should the site need to be evacuated at any point.
+It’s vital to liaise with local councils and emergency services every step of the way to explain the security steps that will be taken and so that we can hear their suggestions and concerns.
 When we plan for a festival, we will always produce security briefing packs to provide clear and informative communication for all those that require it.

 When it comes to the festival week itself, crowd management is essential in the work that we carry out.
 We make sure that suitable fencing and barriers are in place.
-It’s important that a streamlined entrance and exit system is in place, and that restricted areas are clearly secured.
-When permitting access to guests, our security personnel are friendly and firm when carrying out searches, ensuring that a good first impression is left while restricting unauthorised access or removing any prohibited items.
-Festivals are meant to be fun but from time to time some people either take it too far or attend with bad intentions in mind.
-Our security guards are trained to spot all kinds of bad behaviour, including anti-social behaviour, out of control mosh pits, crowd disturbances and drug use, and will respond appropriately.
+It’s important that a streamlined entrance and exit system is in place and that restricted areas are clearly secured.
+When permitting access to guests, our security personnel are friendly and firm when conducting searches, ensuring that a good first impression is left while restricting unauthorised access or removing any prohibited items.
+Festivals are meant to be fun, but from time to time, some people either take it too far or attend with bad intentions in mind.
+Our security guards are trained to spot all kinds of bad behaviour, including anti-social behaviour, out of control mosh pits, crowd disturbances and drug use, and respond appropriately.

 Festivals can lead to unpredictable situations, no matter how small or large the event is.
-They are typically on a much larger scale than that of a concert or an event at an indoor venue and require complex management.
-Communication between all festival staff is extremely important in running a safe and successful festival.
+They are typically much larger than that of a concert or an event at an indoor venue and require complex management.
+Communication between all festival staff is crucial in running a safe and successful festival.
 We will always provide security briefing packs to inform relevant personnel about key information.
 This makes sure that everyone is on the same wavelength for various security matters, including prohibited items, evacuation procedures and key contact information.
 We take steps to ensure that the security personnel for Stage Event Security maintain a visible presence and have access to a good radio communications system.
-It’s vital that we ensure strong and clear communication between all other agencies including police, first aid and event management.
+We must ensure strong and clear communication between all other agencies, including police, first aid and event management.
 We also perform regular spot checks on staff and events car parks as well as storage areas.

 Then there is the welfare of children at family-friendly festivals.
-At large scale events, there is a risk of children running around where they shouldn’t, getting seriously injured or losing their parents or guardians.
+There is a risk of children running around where they shouldn’t, getting seriously injured, or losing their parents or guardians at large scale events.
 Our personnel hold the necessary qualifications and skills to safeguard the welfare of children and will be fully aware of the procedures to reconnect lost children with their parents/guardians.

-Last of all, we look to provide adequate solutions to ensure site welfare.
-This includes setting up lost and found areas, providing necessary supplies to attendees and ensuring key facilities are available including toilets, power points and food & drink.
+Finally, we look to provide adequate solutions to ensure site welfare.
+This includes setting up lost and found areas, providing necessary supplies to attendees and ensuring key facilities are available, including toilets, power points and food & drink.

 We know just how important customer service is when dealing with members of the public.
-It is not our mission to make festival attendees feel scared or put off by an obtrusive security presence.
-We do everything we can to make sure everyone is safe first and foremost, but it’s absolutely possible to achieve this with a friendly and positive attitude.
+Our mission is not to make festival attendees feel scared or put off by an obtrusive security presence.
+We do everything we can to ensure everyone is safe first and foremost, but it’s absolutely possible to achieve this with a friendly and positive attitude.
 We know how vital it is for festival organisers that attendees walk away with a positive experience.
 This is especially true for annual shows that rely on returning attendees.
 Our role in customer experience starts at the very beginning.
-We will typically be the first point of contact for festival-goers as soon as they arrive so it’s essential that we leave a good first impression.
-All our personnel are not only instructed on the essentials of security, but also on people skills, clear communication and maintaining friendly interactions.
+We will typically be the first point of contact for festival-goers as soon as they arrive, so we must leave a good first impression.
+All our personnel are instructed on the essentials of security along with people skills, clear communication, and maintaining friendly interactions.

-If you are planning to run a festival in the UK in the near future, we would be more than happy to discuss how Stage Event Security can help.
-We are able to provide support in areas such as event assessments, emergency planning and crowd management.
-Visit our request a quote page to leave your contact details and a member of our team will be in touch.
+If you plan to run a festival in the UK soon, we would be more than happy to discuss how Stage Event Security can help.
+We can provide festival security support in areas such as event assessments, emergency planning and crowd management.
+Visit our request a quote page to leave your contact details, and a member of our team will be in touch.